 - Psychology Day

-My research interests fall in the general area of cognitive psychology.
 For the last several years, my work has focused on short term memory.
 This is an area of cognition that has seen a revival of interest in the last 15 years.
 My research has been designed to explore implications of the working memory model for how capable humans are at storing different kinds of information at the same time.
 Specifically, I have conducted experiments that reveal an interesting limit on the number of different kinds of information that people can store about a single series of items.
 In general, when asked to keep track of the color and spatial position of easily discriminated forms (letters or simple shapes) displayed one at a time on a computer monitor, students can only keep track of two of these attributes, typically the spatial position and the color or form of each item in the series but not both color and form of the items.
 This limit appears to reflect the way that the components of the working memory system operate together to cope with the demands of a complex immediate memory task.
 Future research will be designed to further clarify the nature of this limit on working memory capacity with an eye toward determining what it tells us about the limits of humans to multi-task.

 Prior to studying working memory, I have conducted research on a variety of other issues in the general area of cognitive psychology.
 In none of these areas do I consider my previous work complete.
 For example, I have conducted experiments on each of the following topics: